NBA Playgrounds

-NBA Playgrounds is a 2017 sports video game developed by Saber Interactive and published by Mad Dog Games for the Nintendo Switch, PlayStation 4, Xbox One, and for Microsoft Windows, and is a spin-off title of the NBA 2K series published by 2K.
+NBA Playgrounds is a 2017 sports video game developed by Saber Interactive and published by Mad Dog Games for the Nintendo Switch, PlayStation 4, Xbox One, and for Microsoft Windows, and is a spin-off title of the NBA 2K series published by 2K and a part of the Playground Sports series.
 Bearing similarities to previous related titles such as NBA Jam and NBA Street, NBA Playgrounds is an arcade-style basketball game officially licensed by the National Basketball Association.

 Gameplay

 NBA Playgrounds includes a roster of both active and former NBA stars.
 Both local and online multiplayer modes are included in the game, although local mode requires an internet connection to function on PS4.

 Players fill up a roster of players by playing different modes to earn packs.
 In Tournament Mode, players play four games with challenges with each iteration.
 Once the tournament is completed, players unlock a court and a gold pack.
 There is an online mode and exhibition, where players can play to upgrade themselves to bronze, silver, and gold.
 Players can also get a pack for leveling up both their offline level and their online level.
-If a player wanted to simply have all of the players right away, you could pay for the game's complete roster.
+If a player wanted to simply have all of the players right away, he/she could pay for the game's complete roster.